malramsay64/phd-thesis/06_Melting_Behaviour/results.md

 </div>

-### Investigating the Fast Growth of the pg structure
+### Investigating the fast melting of the pg structure

 While the p2 and the p2gg polymorphs have comparable melting rates,